 - Above all, as already discussed Google is smart enough to know the original source of the content, so it obviously gives higher rankings to the original source, not those websites that are copying others content.
 It’s as simple as that.

-So far we’ve talked about what duplicate content is, how it occurs and why you should avoid it.
+So far we’ve talked about what duplicate blog’s content is, how it occurs and why you should avoid it.
 Let’s now talk about the most important thing: how to actually find duplicate content on your website.

-Finding duplicate content within your website
+Finding identical content within your website

-Finding duplicate content within your website should be your primary focus as mostly it happens due to technical mishaps as already discussed above such as moving to https version and still loading some of the pages on http, using www vs non-www version and so on.
+Finding similar content within your website should be your primary focus as mostly it happens due to technical mishaps as already discussed above such as moving to https version and still loading some of the pages on http, using www vs non-www version and so on.